 An early dating of Tish-atal would clearly entail two far-reaching consequences.
-The first is that the date of the Tish-atal lions would be pushed back to the one originally proposed in the first publication.21 The very realistic and dynamic style of the sculptures (see below, 7.6) would then be contemporary with, or possibly even slightly earlier than, the beginning of the Akkadian style.
-And the inscription accompanying the lions, being the earliest witness of a full-fledged text in Hurrian, would push back in time the attestation not only of the linguistic evidence for this language, but also the development of a Hurrian scribal tradition, which certainly could not have been introduced on an ad hoc basis for the composition of a single document.
+The first is that the date of the Tish-atal lions would be pushed back to the one originally proposed in the first publication.22 The very realistic and dynamic style of the sculptures (see below, 7.6) would then be contemporary with, or possibly even slightly earlier than, the beginning of the Akkadian style.
+And the inscription accompanying the lions, being the earliest witness of a fullfledged text in Hurrian, would push back in time the attestation not only of the linguistic evidence for this language, but also the development of a Hurrian scribal tradition which certainly could not have been introduced on an ad hoc basis for the composition of a single document.
 The broad new vistas that our excavations have opened with regard to the whole development of Urkesh provide the context within which all of this might make sense.
-As a major sacred city steeped in Hurrian culture and as the seat of an independent line of Hurrian rulers, dating at least to the early Akkadian period (but certainly earlier), Urkesh has emerged as something quite different from the image (still prevailing22) of a minor peripheral kingdom that could only take advantage of the demise of the Akkadian empire.
+As a major sacred city steeped in Hurrian culture and as the seat of an independent line of Hurrian rulers, dating at least to the early Akkadian period (but certainly earlier), Urkesh has emerged as something quite different from the image (still prevailing23) of a minor peripheral kingdom that could only take advantage of the demise of the Akkadian empire.

-A. Parrot and J. Nougayrol, "Un document de fondation hurrite," RA 42 (1948): 1-20.
+22 A. Parrot and J. Nougayrol, "Un document de foundation Hurrite," Revue d'Assyriologie 42 (1948) pp. 1-20.